samereberlin/TrackApp/README.md

 # TrackApp
-Fitness tracking application implemented before joining Lenus eHealth :-)
+This is a fitness tracking app implemented for didactic reasons.

 The following video presents the basic functionalities in action (list measurements, create measurements, data validation, and image upload).